-Principal Considerations in Determining Sanctions 2 Monetary Sanction Suspension, Bar or Other Sanctions See Principal Considerations in Introductory Section 1.
+Principal Considerations in Determining Sanctions See Principal Considerations in Introductory Section 1.
 Whether nature of material indicated that it would not be useful for taking examination; i.e., whether content of material makes it clear that respondent did not intend to cheat.
-Cheating Unauthorized Possession That Does Not Rise to the Level of Cheating Fine of \$5,000 to \$37,000.
-A bar is standard.
+Monetary Sanction Cheating Unauthorized Possession That Does Not Rise to the Level of Cheating Suspension, Bar or Other Sanctions A bar is standard.
 If mitigation is documented (only in cases of unauthorized possession that do not rise to the level of cheating), consider a lesser sanction, such as suspending the individual in any or all capacities for up to two years.
+Fine of \$5,000 to \$37,000. two years.

-^{1.} This guideline also is appropriate for violations of MSRB Rule G-3.
+1. This guideline also is appropriate for violations of MSRB Rule G-3.

-^{2. (}a) The Membership and Registration Rules prohibit applicants from receiving assistance while taking an examination; (b) study outlines provided by FINRA Regulation Qualifications Department advise applicants that examinations are "closed book"; (c) examination pamphlet given to applicants advises that unauthorized materials may not be brought by the applicant into the testing center;
+2. (a) The Membership and Registration Rules prohibit applicants from receiving assistance while taking an examination; (b) study outlines provided by FINRA Regulation Qualifications Department advise applicants that examinations are "closed book"; (c) examination pamphlet given to applicants advises that unauthorized materials may not be brought by the applicant into the testing center;